kimpea/us-issue-tracker/README.md

  - I have used W3School's back-to-top button functionality within my application - this has been restyled and modified to be more suitable for the website.
 This can be found [here](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp).

 ### Content
-- All of the reported bugs within the database are adapted from [The Sims 4's bug reports website](https://answers.ea.com/t5/Bug-Reports/bd-p/The-Sims-4-Bugs).
+- All of the reported bugs within the database are inspired from [The Sims 4's bug reports website](https://answers.ea.com/t5/Bug-Reports/bd-p/The-Sims-4-Bugs).
 These have been modified to fit around my own idea of the imaginary application that my issue tracker is based upon i.e. Unicorn Simulator.

 ### Media
 - The avatars for the About page have been created with the [Avataaars Generator](https://getavataaars.com/).